 Murphys Attractions: Two Theater Companies

-Founded in 1994, the Murphys Creek Theatre company performs at the Black Bart Playhouse in downtown Murphys.
-Their annual season usually consists of about six productions and always includes one Shakespeare play.
+Founded in 1994, the Murphys Creek Theatre is a professional, regional theatre located within walking distance of charming and historic goldrush-era downtown Murphys, California at 580 S. Algiers St, allowing you to enjoy great live theatre in Calaveras County throughout the year.
+Their annual season usually consists of about six productions and always includes one Shakespeare play and one special Christmas production.
 A local institution, the Murphys Creek Theatre has been delighting locals for more than 10 years with engaging and entertaining performances.
 In addition, their Shakespeare production also serves as an acting class for local school-age children who learn from the adult actors playing the same role in the public performance.
 This innovative summer class culminates in a live performance by the “Mirror Project” for their families, and then for the public.

 Shakespeare on the Vine takes place at our highest elevation vineyard: Brice Station.
 This gorgeous outdoor setting allows for the enjoying of picnics and wine while enjoying the performance.
 Director Tara Kayton’s innovative approach includes immersing the audience in the story by bringing the actors to various spots throughout the grounds.
 Combined with the high elevation outdoor location with its starry skies and coniferous trees, this theater experience is unique and magical and we feel Shakespeare would approve wholeheartedly.